You’ll be able to apply for student loan forgiveness soon: Here’s what we know

 How soon will I see debt relief?

-Cardona previously stated you can expect your relief within four to six weeks after completing the application.
+Cardona previously stated you can expect your relief within 4-6 weeks after completing the application.

 Education Department officials recommend that you apply before November 15 to receive student loan relief before the payment pause ends on December 31.